alignedfibers/index_jsconcepts/README.md

 # index_jsconcepts
-This is the project all of the JS Concepts will be moved to
+This is the project all of the JS Concepts I have been working on are in